Professor at Strathclyde University, and Consultant Clinical Oncologist at the Beatson West of Scotland Cancer Center, Glasgow, UK

 United Kingdom

-Prof. Ioanna Nixon is a senior Consultant Clinical Oncologist with over 25 years expertise in cancer treatment management and care.
+Prof. Ioanna Nixon is a senior Consultant Clinical Oncologist with over 25 years of expertise in cancer treatment management and care.
 She works at the Beatson West of Scotland Cancer Center, one of the biggest oncology centers in Europe, where she has a big uro-oncology practice, specializing in prostate, bladder, and renal cancer.
-She is the lead for regional renal radiotherapy.
-She has served in a number of National and International leadership roles, such as Director Oncology services, NHS Greater Glasgow and Clyde (2023-2025), Lead for the Scottish Sarcoma Network (2016-2021).
-She is a Professor at Strathclyde University, Glasgow, UK, and an Honorary Clinical Senior Lecturer in Cancer Sciences at Glasgow University.

-She holds a PhD in Radiotherapy, Masters degree in public health (MPH) and recently graduated from the Scottish Quality and Safety (SQS) Fellowship.
-Her research has a focus on radiotherapy toxicity, and health related quality of life for cancer patients, as their wellbeing is at the core of all her actions.
-She is known for her holistic approach, always offering personalized treatment tailored to each of her patients.
-In 2023 she received the prestigious Scottish Women’s Award for service in medicine.
+She holds a PhD in Radiotherapy, a Master's degree in public health (MPH), and recently graduated from the Scottish Quality and Safety (SQS) Fellowship.
+Her research has a focus on radiotherapy toxicity and health-related quality of life for cancer patients, as their well-being is at the core of all her actions.

 The Service Advisory Group (SAG) for Sarcomas, UK